 But here are some standards in Mexico.

-Usually, you pay one month’s rent upfront and a deposit which is equivalent to one month’s rent.
-This doesn’t automatically apply to all rentals in Mexico.
+Usually, you pay one month’s rent upfront and a deposit equivalent to one month’s rent.
+However, this doesn’t automatically apply to all rentals in Mexico.
 It is up to the contract and terms that you and the landlord/property manager agree upon.

 What about paying rent?
 Many landlords in Mexico want a cash payment.
 Why?
-Most likely because they don’t want to pay the taxes they owe on their rental income.
+This is most likely because they don’t want to pay the taxes they owe on their rental income.
 If you agree to this, how will you acquire cash each month to pay your rent?

 What about repairs to appliances, furniture, lighting, plumbing?
-If you’re from the US or Canada you might be used to the landlord/property manager to be responsible for all of those.
+If you’re from the US or Canada, you might be used to the landlord/property manager being responsible for all of those.
 That’s not always the case in Mexico.
 It’s whatever you agree upon.
 Be comfortable with what a contract says.
 And if you don’t understand your lease agreement, make sure you get it translated by someone you trust.

-Rental Examples From A Few Expats Living in Mexico
+Rental Examples From A Few Expats Living in Huatulco

-But you pribably want some real examples.
-So here are 3 examples from a few Expats Living in Huatulco.
+But you probably want some real examples.
+So here are three from a few Expats Living in Huatulco.

 3 Bed 3 Bath Oasis Apartment With All The Amenities